SRTR Visiting Committee Charter

 - The SRTR may establish subcommittees and/or working groups as necessary.
 Such committees or working groups may be permanent or ad hoc groups, depending on the need.
-The SRTR shall provide a statement of purpose for each subcommittee and working group and a list of its members to the Project Officer.
+The SRTR shall provide a statement of purpose for each subcommittee and working group and a list of its members to the COR.

 - The SRTR-assigned staff member will serve as the principal investigator for the work.
-This study PI will be responsible for working with the appropriate SRTR supporting personnel in conducting the study, and will report the results, or at least preliminary results, at the next STAC meeting.
+This study PI will be responsible for working with the appropriate SRTR supporting personnel in conducting the study, and will report the results, or at least preliminary results, at the next SVC meeting.